bartekpacia/bartekpacia/README.md

 I'm Bartek and I live in Europe, in southern Poland.

-I've just graduated from high-school and now I'm wondering what to do with my life.
+I've just graduated from high-school and plan to study Computer Science.
+I also work as Flutter developer at [LeanCode](https://leancode.co).

 Here's some quick info about me: